makersacademy/bowling-challenge/README.md

 Created FrameSpec.js and wrote a test for frame.isSpare to return true if the rolls are five and five.
 Red.

-- Wrote the isSpare method true hardcoded.
+- Wrote the isSpare method returning true hardcoded.

 Green.